ktchow1/alg/alg/05_template/README.txt

 // ********************** //
 // *** Implementation *** //
 // ********************** //
-std::reference_wrapper<T> implemented as T*                  no dynamic allocation, just pointing to variable std::optional<T>          implemented as char[sizeof(T)]     no dynamic allocation, allow non-default-constructible T std::optional<T> can't be implemented as T*                  as it involves dynamic allocation std::optional<T> can't be implemented as T                   as it requires default-constructiblility of T std::vector<T>            implemented as T*                  as it involves dynamic allocation anyway
+std::reference_wrapper<T> implemented as T*                     no dynamic allocation, just pointing to variable std::optional<T> can't be implemented as T                      as it requires default-constructiblility of T std::optional<T> can't be implemented as T*                     as it involves dynamic allocation std::optional<T>          implemented as char[sizeof(T)]        no dynamic allocation, allow non-default-constructible T std::optional<T>          implemented as std::aligned_storage   no dynamic allocation, allow non-default-constructible T std::vector<T>            implemented as T*                     as it involves dynamic allocation anyway

+However char[sizeof(T)] does not take care of T's alignment in various cpu, which may result in UB (undefined behaviour).